tiagompconceicao/Technical-Test/README.md

 **Optional add-on #3**: Implement your own custom method using reflection which encodes the application package name with base64.
 Upload the encoded string to the same fictitious URL of your choice. ✔️

-# Funcionalities Overview
+# <a name="foverview"></a> Funcionalities Overview
-Explicar como a aplicação esta organizada visualmente, Explicar cada componente visual
+The image below shows the graphical functionalities of the application, followed by a description of each one:

 <img src="https://github.com/tiagompconceicao/Technical-Test/blob/main/FuncionalityOverview.jpg?raw=true" width="200" height="400">